NeroYuki/osudroid-guide/docs/account/forgot_password.md

 #### I’ve lost my account/account credentials!
 Can I retrieve it back?

+There are a few conditions whereby an account can be retrieved:
-If you forget your password, you can go to http://ops.dgsrz.com/user?action=reset to reset your password.
+- If you forgot your password, you can go to [this](https://osudroid.moe/user?action=reset) page to reset your password.

-To search for your account name, you have a few options:

-You can either request @Admin to retrieve your account if you remember your username and email used to register said account
+- If you forgot your username:
+  - If you remember your registered email, you can go to [this](https://osudroid.moe/user?action=login) page to login with it.
+You should then be able to see your username.
+  - If you remember your uid, you can append your uid into the following URL: `https://osudroid.moe/profile.php?uid=` to view your profile.
+Your username will be visible in the page.

+If your condition is not specified in the aforementioned conditions, it is not possible to retrieve your osu!droid account.

 <!-- Don't touch this part thank you -->
 {% include bottom_nav.md %}